omar-sharif03/omar-sharif03.github.io/_pages/research.md

 ---

-My broad research interest are in Natural Language Processing and Deep Learning.
+My broad research interests are in Natural Language Processing and Human Computer Interaction.
 Some of the areas I wish to work are,

  * Large Language Models, Multilingual and low‐resource NLP
  * Health Informatics, Social Computing [Objectionable (aggressive, abusive, fake, hate) content classification]